WaafipaydocsWaafiPay

 How It Works

-1. We compute an HMAC-SHA256 digest of that string using your secret key.
+1. We compute HMAC-SHA256 of the signing string using your secret key

-2. We include the signature and metadata in the webhook HTTP headers.
+2. We send the signature in the X-Webhook-Signature header

-3. You recompute the signature on your side and compare it to the value we sent.
+3. You recompute the signature and compare it

 Headers We Send